23 Third Avenue | Block : 464 | Lot #1

-Tax records show a house at this location as early as 1829, when it was owned by William Butler.
-Between 1834 and 1835, the property jumped in value from $2,500 to $8,000 and in 1839 the property owner or occupant was listed by as the Jackson Insurance Company.
+Tax records show a house at this location as early as 1829 when it was owned by William Butler.
+Between 1834 and 1835, the property jumped in value from $2,500 to $8,000 and in 1839 the property owner or occupant was listed as the Jackson Insurance Company.
 From 1845 to 1852, Caleb O. Halstead was listed as the owner or occupant.
+This building was recently demolished.
+Click HERE for further information.

 The four-story red brick building was originally a three-story building with an attic and a prominent hipped roof.
 Sometime after the mid-1950s, the attic was raised a story and the hipped roof was replaced by a flat roof.
 There are still original attic windows on the St. Mark’s Place side.
 In 1884 the structure was altered by lowering the first story to the sidewalk level.
 Its use at that time was listed as stores at the first floor with one family residing above.